darshh009/darshh009/README.md

 <h1 align="center">Hi 👋, I'm Darshh Chhabra</h1>
-<h3 align="center">A dedicated Python developer with expertise in web development, including HTML, CSS, and basic JavaScript.</h3>
+<h3 align="center">A passionate Python developer with a strong foundation in web development technologies like HTML, CSS, and JavaScript.
+Proficient in Excel for data analysis and visualization.
+Currently aspiring to specialize in data analysis and data science to drive impactful insights and solutions.</h3>

 <p align="center">📫 How to reach me: <strong>darshhwork@gmail.com</strong></p>